-Basically, the workers will keep fighting off the drones until they either starve, freeze, or get eaten.
-Since the drones serve no useful purpose during the winter months, a colony without drones has fewer mouths to feed and fewer residents to clean up after.
+Basically, the workers keep fighting with the drones until they either starve, freeze, or get eaten.
+Since drones serve no useful purpose during the winter months, a colony without drones has fewer mouths to feed and fewer residents to clean up after.
 So out they go!
-I kind of feel sorry for them.
+Although drone eviction is a normal part of the honey bee life cycle, I kind of feel sorry for them.

 Honey Bee Suite